Foreign policy of the Nixon administration: 1972: LINEBACKER I

 After the failed Easter Offensive the government of Nguyễn Văn Thiệu made a fatal strategic mistake.
 Overconfident of its military prowess, it adopted a policy of static defense that made its units vulnerable; worse, it failed to use the breathing space to reorganize and rebuilt its faulty command structure.
 The departure of American forces and American money lowered morale in both military and civilian South Vietnam.
 Desertions rose as military performance indicators sank, and no longer was the US looking over the shoulder demanding improvement.
 Politics, not military need, still ruled the South Vietnamese Army.
 On other side, the PAVN had been badly mauled—the difference was that it knew it and it was determined to rebuild.
 Discarding guerrilla tactics, Giap three years to rebuild his forces into a strong conventional army.
-Without constant American bombing it was possible to solve the logistics problem by modernizing the Ho Chi Minh trail with 12,000 more miles or roads.
+Without constant American bombing it was possible to solve the logistics problem by modernizing the Ho Chi Minh trail with 12,000 more miles of roads.
 Brazenly, he even constructed a pipeline along the Trail to bring in gasoline for the next invasion.

-LINEBACKER II 1972
+Linebacker II 1972

 Late in 1972 election peace negotiations bogged down; Thieu demanded concrete evidence of Nixon's promises to Saigon.
 Nixon thereupon unleashed the full fury of air power to force Hanoi to come to terms.
 Operation LINEBACKER II, in 12 days smashed many targets in North Vietnam cities that had always been sacrosanct.
 US policy was to try to avoid residential areas; the North Vietnamese Politburo had already evacuated civilians not engaged in essential war work.
 The Soviets had sold Hanoi 1,200 surface-to-air missiles that proved effective against the B-52s.
 34 strategic bombers have been destroyed or damaged.
 An American negotiator in Paris observed that:

 Prior to LINEBACKER II, the North Vietnamese were intransigent.
 After LINEBACKER II, they were shaken, demoralized, and anxious to talk about anything.
 Beijing and Moscow advised Hanoi to agree to the Paris Peace Accords; they did so on January 23, 1973.
 The United States Air Force interpreted the quick settlement as proof unrestricted bombing of the sort they had wanted to do for eight years had finally broken Hanoi's will to fight; other analysts said Hanoi had not changed at all.
 In Paris, the North Vietnamese refused to change the terms they had agreed to in the October 1972 agreement.